Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: System Model

 \section{System Model}

-We consider a multi-UAV enabled ISWPC where $M$ UAVs are employed to serve $KM$ single-antenna ground users denoted by $\mathrm{U}_{k,m}, 1\leq k \leq K, 1\leq m \leq M, $ in $M$ clusters and also act as surveillance radars (see Fig.~\ref{ht}).
-First, the UAVs transmit energy to users and also perform radar sensing.
+In this section, we present the signal and system models.
+We include a list of important variable notations in Table~\ref{table2} for improved readability and consistency.
+As shown in Fig.~\ref{ht}, we consider a multi-UAV enabled integrated sensing and wireless powered communication network where $M$ UAVs are employed to serve $KM$ single-antenna ground users denoted by $\mathrm{U}_{k,m}, 1\leq k \leq K, 1\leq m \leq M, $ in $M$ clusters and also act as surveillance radars.
+The number of clusters $M$ and the dimensions of each cluster are contingent upon various factors including user dispersion, UAV altitude during flight, limitations on flight duration, etc. First, the UAVs transmit energy to users and also perform radar sensing.
 Then, users in each cluster transmit their information signals to their associated UAVs.
-Each user has an energy harvesting circuit and can store energy for its operation.
-In this paper, we assume that UAVs are equipped with directional single-antenna with half power beam-width of $\zeta$ (in degree) for radar/communication transmitters as well as communication receivers; the radar receivers can have several antennas (i.e., an uniform planar array (UPA) of antennas) to estimate target direction in addition to its range and Doppler.
+Each user has an EH circuit and can store energy for its operation.
+In this paper, we assume that UAVs are equipped with directional single-antenna with half power beam-width of $\zeta$ (in degree) for radar/communication transmitters as well as communication receivers; the radar receivers can have several antennas (i.e., an UPA of antennas) to estimate target direction in addition to its range and Doppler.
 The UAVs are assumed to fly at the time-varying coordinate $\mathbf{q}_m (t) = [x_m(t), y_m(t), z_m (t)]^T \in \realR^{3},$ at time interval $0 \leq t \leq T$.
 The period $T$ is discretized into $N$ equal time slots where the elemental slot length $\delta_t = T/N$ is chosen to be sufficiently small such that the location of UAVs are considered as approximately unchanged within each time slot $\delta_t$.
+Note that given the period $T$, the value of $N$ should exceed a lower bound to ensure the desired level of approximation accuracy while remaining below an upper bound to maintain system simplicity \cite{ 8247211}.
+Therefore, the value of $N$ can be appropriately selected to strike a balance between accuracy and complexity, ensuring the rationality of $\delta_t$.
 As a result, the trajectory of $m$th UAV, denoted by $\mathrm{UAV}_m$, can be approximated by the sequence $\mathbf{q}_m[n] = [x_m[n], y_m[n], z_m[n]]^T, 1 \leq n \leq N$.
 The user location information at UAVs, provided e.g., by GPS, may be also imperfect due to radio signal interference \cite{cui2018robust}.
 Thus, in this paper, we take into account the user location uncertainty for robust resource allocation.

 Then, the coordinates of $\mathrm{U}_{k,m}$ are modeled as